sunprinceS/portfolio/content/authors/admin/_index.md

 highlight_name: true
 ---

-**I** am currently a research engineer at MediaTek CAI in Taiwan, with 2+ years ML-related industry experience through my internships (Apple, Microsoft, and Delta) and current role. <br /> **A**s a researcher, I delight in acquiring knowledge of new technologies and designing algorithms/models to address complex, real-world issues, with a track record of success. <br /> **A**s an engineer, I possess practical experience in developing and managing distributed computing platforms at both NTU and MediaTek.
-I am eager to familiarize myself with novel tools/frameworks to enhance system robustness and maintainability. <br />**I**n addition, I am also a sports enthusiast and an amateur athlete.
-I am broadly interested in table tennis, hiking, marathon and training!
+**I** am a software engineer at Google Taiwan with 3+ years of experience in software development and 8+ years of experience of hands-on applied machine learning in speech/language processing, mobile testing, and edgeAI.

+**As** a software engineer, I specialize in translating ambiguous stakeholder requirements into clearly-defined and actionable tasks.
+I bring a strong analytical mindset and a focus on system optimization, enabling the team to troubleshoot and resolve issues across systems efficiently.
+I am committed to upholding best practices in software quality, scalability, performance, testability, and adherence to style guidelines.

+**As** a researcher, I am driven by curiosity and the desire to tackle real-world challenges through innovative algorithms/models with a tack record of success including modern AI model performance optimization on SoC, keyboard path recognition on iOS and more.

+**Beyond** work, I’m a passionate sports enthusiast and amateur athlete, with interests ranging from table tennis and hiking to marathon running and strength training.